 Otherwise, you’ll never get a chance to build trust in your current relationship and your partner will always feel like they need to walk on eggshells around you instead of just being themselves.

-When you’re stuck in the past, you’re not building your relationship in the present.
+When you’re stuck in the past, your current relationship can’t grow.
 And if you’re not working toward something with your partner, then you won’t actually have a relationship at all.
 Focusing on the past doesn’t give you a chance to appreciate your partner, get to know them or allow your relationship to have a chance to evolve.
 Focus instead on your own experience with your partner!

 Of course, getting over your retroactive jealousy is easier said than done.
-It takes a lot of mental health work to get past it.
+It takes a lot of mental effort to get passed it.

 The first step is trying to understand what’s at the root of your jealousy.
 Are you feeling insecure about where your relationship stands?
-(Have you defined the relationship yet or are you feeling strung along?)
+Have you defined the relationship yet or are you feeling strung along?
 Is there a lot of mystery surrounding your partner’s past relationships?
-Or do you have specific questions about why your partner ended their past relationships, couldn’t commit, called off an engagement—whatever the situation was?
+Do you have specific questions about why your partner ended their past relationships, couldn’t commit, called off an engagement—whatever the situation was?

 Defining what’s at the heart of your jealousy can give you a clearer roadmap toward working through it.
 When an unwanted thought pops up about your partner’s past and you’re feeling jealous, develop a plan for getting through it.

 Maybe you drink a glass of water or go for a walk.
 You might even consider trying cognitive behavioral therapy to help you change your thought, feeling and behavior patterns so that you don’t develop retroactive jealousy OCD.
 Retroactive jealousy OCD sufferers find they can’t keep playing these mental movies in their heads.
 But when you can identify that you’re indeed experiencing retroactive jealousy, and have the tools to acknowledge and overcome the feeling, you’ll soon be able to break the negative thought patterns.